mightyiam/infra/README.md

 ## Integrated flake input forks

+- 🕺 no need to use the `--override-input` flag
+- 🤔 forks are in the same repository in which they are used (whatever that may mean to you)
+- 😮‍💨 involvement of submodules may incur operational overhead (e.g. `git submodule update`)

 While I attempt to have an upstream-first approach, There are typically periods in which a branch with changes on top of upstream exists.
 I refer to such a branch as an _input fork_.